Samye

-Samye Monastery is located in the Chimpu valley (Mchims phu), south of Lhasa, next the Hapori mountain, in the Yarlung Valley.
-The site is in the present administrative region of Gra Nang or Drananga Lhoka.
+Samye Monastery is located in the Chimpu valley (Mchims phu), south of Lhasa, next the Hapori mountain along the greater the Yarlung Valley.
+The site is in the present administrative region of Gra Nang or Drananga Lhokha.

 History

-According to the Blue Annals, completed in 1476, the temple was constructed between 787 and 791 under the patronage of King Trisong Detsen.
-Earlier in date is the Testament of Ba, the oldest account of the construction of the temple.
-This records that the foundations were laid in the 'Hare Year'.
-This corresponds to 763 or 775, with the completion and consecration of the main shrine taking place in the 'Sheep Year'.
-This is thought to correspond to 779.
+The Testament of Ba provides the earliest date for the construction of the temple, recording that the foundation was set in the "hare year" (either 763 or 775) and the completion and consecration of the main shrine taking place in the "sheep year" (either 767 or 779).
+The Blue Annals of 1476 use later dates of 787 and 791, but those dates contradict the historical dates of Shantaraksita's ordination of monks in 779, and his arrival in 763.
+All accounts concur that the patron was King Trisong Detsen.

+Design

-The plan was supposedly modeled on the design of Odantapuri in what is now Bihar, India.
-The arrangement of the temple with a main shrine in the middle with fours shrines, each with a different color representing the cardinal points, and the whole surrounded by a circular wall, represents the Buddhist universe as three dimensional mandala.
+The building plan of Samye Monastery follows the arrangement of a mandala depicting the Buddhist cosmos, which is also the source for the design of Odantapuri, in present-day Bihar, India.
+The arrangement of the monastery had a main shrine building in the middle, enclosed by four symmetrical stupas of four different colors, and the whole surrounded by a circular wall with four openings at the cardinal points representing the Buddhist universe as a three dimensional mandala.
 This idea is found in a number of temples of the period in South East Asia and East Asia such as the Tōdai-ji in Japan.
 As at the Tōdai-ji, the Samye temple is dedicated to Vairocana.
-A seminal text of Vairocana is the Mahavairocana Tantra, composed in India in the seventh century and translated into Chinese and Tibetan soon after.
-The history of Samye is dealt with in this section; for the art and architectural features and their history, see below.
+A seminal text of Vairocana is the Mahavairocana Tantra, composed in India in the seventh century and translated into Tibetan and Chinese soon after.